groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/generate-document-page-previews-groupdocs-merger-java/_index.md

     }
 }, PreviewMode.JPEG);
 ```

-#### Step 2: Generate Previews
+### Step 2: Generate the Previews
-Use the defined preview options to generate previews:
+Call the `generatePreview` method with the options you just configured.

 ```java
 merger.generatePreview(previewOption);
 ```

-### Customizing PageStreamFactory
+### Convert Pages to Images – Custom PageStreamFactory
-For more control over how streams are created and released, customize the `PageStreamFactory`:
+If you need more control over file naming or storage location, implement your own factory:

 ```java
 class CustomPageStreamFactory implements PageStreamFactory {
     @Override